damilo/keyestcnn/capstone_report_template.md

 The way of how the transitions are made became extremely versatile nowadays.
 Hereby one DJ technique experienced a renaissance in 2006: harmonic mixing.
 The goal of harmonic mixing is to transition between songs of the same or related key, notes of a certain scale that form the basis of a piece of music.
 This technique enables a DJ to make smooth continuous mixes and prevents unstable tone combinations, known as dissonance [3].

 This project deals with the learning task to estimate audio keys of digital music.
 A mulitclass classifier is trained using samples of digital music files.
-The Million Song Dataset (MSD) [8] is utilized to select appropriate songs and includes information about their key and mode as well as how confident both are.
+The Million Song Dataset (MSD) [8] is utilized to select appropriate songs and includes information about their tonic note and mode as well as how confident both are.
 The learning task is limited to diatonic scales, typically used in western music.

-- talk about key (tonic, mode)
-- talk about octaves
-- wrap up > piano

 ### Problem Statement
 The task is to estimate the audio key of a digital 30 second sample of a western music piece.